 Location: Ul.
 Ivana pl.
 Zajca, 20000, Dubrovnik, Croatia

-10 – Lokrum Island
+1.10.
+Lokrum Island

 The ferry schedules change every season, so check the timetable here.
 It is the closest Island to Dubrovnik and makes for a perfect day trip.
+This beach is one of the famous nude Dubrovnik beaches.
+It has plenty of outdoor showers and beach bars.

-You can cover this Island on foot as it is fairly small.
-Staying on Lokrum island is not an option.
+The beaches on this Island are rocky and ideal for cliff jumping.
+You can cover this Island on foot as it is relatively small.
+Staying on Lokrum Island is not an option.

 Location: Lokrum, Dubrovnik, Croatia

-When to visit Dubrovnik Beaches
+2. When to Visit Dubrovnik Beaches

 Dubrovnik is undoubtedly a summer destination.
 Dubrovnik is full of ancient history, surrounded by nature and great weather.